Task Description: Aircraft Mechanic II (23022):

 - Perform shift work and/or overtime as required

 - Requisition repair parts, materials, and consumable supplies through military supply system.

 - 10 years or more of Organizational, Intermediate, and/or Depot level maintenance

 - 3 or more years previously certified Aircraft Safe for Flight

 - Experienced in Aircraft, Engine, ALSS, Egress, Armament, and Support Equipment Logbooks and Records entries.

 Basic Personnel Qualifications:

-- Must be able to climb ladders and raised platforms
+- Must be able to climb ladders, raised platforms, and aircraft.

-Employment is contingent on a) your ability to provide appropriate proof of your identity and eligibility to work in the United States; (b) your references and any background check being satisfactory to the Company; (c) you successfully passing a pre-employment drug test; (d) your ability to provide proof of COVID vaccination status, (e) your ability to get a required clearance by your effective start date, if needed, and (f) KAI commencing performance on this contract.
+Employment is contingent on (a) your ability to provide appropriate proof of your identity and eligibility to work in the United States; (b) your references and any background check being satisfactory to the Company; (c) you successfully passing a pre-employment drug test; and (d) your ability to get a required clearance by your effective start date, if needed; and (e) KAI commencing performance on this contract.